HediDar/weatherAppAssignement/README.md

 - to view the details weather of a capital, you will need to click on its name in the table

-- you can pin and unpin capitals to favorit by clicking on the stars displayed in the far right of the table
+- you can pin and unpin capitals to favorite by clicking on the stars displayed in the far right of the table

 - to navigate between home and favorite section, you have to click on the home and star icons that are displayed in the far left of the navbar

-- you can't pin and unpin capitals when you are in the favorit section
+- you can't pin and unpin capitals when you are in the favorite section

--if you refresh your app, all the modification that you've made (ex: pining to favorit and searching for other capitals) will be lost
+-if you refresh your app, all the modification that you've made (ex: pining to favorite and searching for other capitals) will be lost

 -i did not make filters or any search options on any of the tables that are displayed